frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/project-profitability-report.md

 ### Calculation of Utilization

-The Utilization of the Employee is calculated using the Total Billed Hours from the Timesheet, Working Days from the Salary Slip, and the Default Working Hours from HR Settings.
+The Utilization of the Employee is calculated using the Total Billed Hours from the Timesheet, Working Days from the Salary Slip, and the Standard Working Hours from HR Settings.

 The formula for Utilization is as follows,
 ```
-Utilization = Total Billed Hours / (Working Days * Default Working Hours)
+Utilization = Total Billed Hours / (Working Days * Standard Working Hours)
 ```

 ### Calculation of Profit